Bring Me the Head of Alfredo Garcia: Plot

 Teresa, the pregnant teenage daughter of a powerful Mexican crime lord known only as El Jefe (The Boss), is summoned before her father and interrogated as to the identity of her unborn child's father.
 She then identifies the father as Alfredo Garcia, whom El Jefe had been grooming to be his successor.
 Infuriated, El Jefe offers a $1 million bounty to whoever will "bring me the head of Alfredo Garcia".

 The search progresses for two months.
-In Mexico City, a pair of business suit-clad, dispassionate hit men, Sappensly and Quill, enter a saloon and encounter Bennie, a retired U.S. Army officer who makes a meagre living as a piano player and bar manager.
+In Mexico City, a pair of business suit-clad, dispassionate hitmen, Sappensly and Quill, enter a saloon and encounter Bennie, a retired U.S. Army officer who makes a meagre living as a piano player and bar manager.
 The men ask about Garcia, believing they will have more luck getting answers out of a fellow American.
 Bennie plays dumb, saying the name is familiar but he doesn't know who Garcia is.

 It turns out that everyone in the bar knows who Garcia is; they simply don't know where he is.
 Bennie goes to meet his girlfriend, Elita, a maid at a ghetto motel.
 Elita admits to having cheated on Bennie with Garcia, who had professed his love for her, something Bennie refuses to do.
 Elita tells him that Garcia died in a drunk-driving crash the previous week.

 Bennie goes to Sappensly and Quill in the hotel room of the man who hired them, El Jefe's business associate Max, and makes a deal for $10,000 for Garcia's head, plus a $200 advance for expenses.
 Bennie convinces Elita to go on a road trip with him to visit Garcia's grave, claiming that he only wants proof that Garcia is in fact dead and no longer a threat to their relationship.

 Bennie proposes to Elita, promising that their future will soon change and she can retire from her cleaning job.
 Elita warns Bennie against trying to upset their status quo.
 While having a picnic, Bennie and Elita are accosted by two bikers who pull guns on the couple.
 One of the bikers takes Elita aside.
 He cuts off her shirt, lets her slap him twice, slaps her back, then walks away; she follows and the two kiss.
 Bennie knocks the second biker unconscious and takes his gun.
 Finding Elita about to have sex with the first biker, Bennie shoots him dead and then kills the second biker as well.